 Risk is Contextual

 Most companies have cybersecurity measures in place, but the flux of regulatory requirements embroil them in a never-ending cycle of evaluation, best-practices review, and implementation.
-From state specific regulations, such as the New York State DFS Risk Based Monitoring System Requirements, to international ones such as the GDPR, every industry has been touched by expanding cybersecurity regulations.
-With a growing marketplace of cloud-based solutions, wise companies know they’re not only responsible for the security of their own systems, they’re responsible for their vendors’ systems too.
+From state specific regulations, such as the New York DFS Risk Based Monitoring System Requirements to international ones such as the GDPR, every industry has been touched by expanding cybersecurity regulations.
+With a growing marketplace of cloud-based solutions, wise companies know they’re not only responsible for the security of their own systems, they’re also responsible for their vendors’ systems.

 A company’s risk assessment must include the full network of systems and information – it is dependent on the context that surrounds each element.
 Take a simple, low-risk task: ordering business cards.
 The company that has been approved to print your business cards requires only your name and shipping information, and a cursory risk assessment turns up certifications ensuring transactions are secure.
 However, if the same company required you to provide specific PII (personally identifiable information) such as your SSN, or didn’t display any certifications of secure exchange of information, the low-risk action of ordering business cards suddenly becomes high risk.
 Risk is contextual, not isolated.
 You take on the risk of your vendors.

 Now imagine a complex, high-risk project, such as litigating a multi-million dollar corporate lawsuit.
 The firm that is approved to serve as Outside Counsel must be thoroughly vetted, both for their compliance with your policies and for their compatibility with your practices.
 Security must have an equal, if not more significant, weight in the decision-making process.